 IMAGE: David Hasselhoff modeling for Lapponia watches in the 1980’s

 In 1989 French artist Christophe Burger joined Lapponia Jewelry.
-Burger’s first collection was made of white gold, with a unique dark surface.
-His design language is characterized by geometric forms with powerful structures and surfaces.
+Burger’s first collection was in white gold with a unique dark surface.
+His designs are characterized by geometric forms with powerful graphic structures and textured surfaces.

 IMAGE: Signs Bracelet by Christopher Burger designed in 1996.

-In 2006, the Taiwanese designer Chao-Hsien Kuo began working for Lapponia, becoming the first female designer to join the company.
-Kuo’s distinctive and feminine style brought a new dimension to Lapponia’s design language.
+In 2006, Taiwanese designer Chao-Hsien Kuo was the first female designer to join the company.
+Kuo’s distinctive and feminine style brought a new graceful dimension to Lapponia.

-IMAGE: Dancing Wind necklace designed by Chao-Hsien Kuo in 20XX.
+IMAGE: Dancing Wind necklace designed by Chao-Hsien Kuo in 2010.

-In 2009 Lapponia celebrated its upcoming 50th anniversary by organizing the Next Episode jewelry design contest, which attracted vast international attention.
-The winner of the contest was Finnish designer Mari Isopahkala with the exceptional Winter Pearl collection.
+To celebrate the 50th anniversary of Lapponia in 2010, the Next Episode jewelry design competition was held, which attracted vast international attention.
+The winner of the competition was Finnish designer Mari Isopahkala with her outstanding Winter Pearl collection.

-IMAGE: Winter Pearl necklace designed by Mari Isopahkala in 2009 captured by photographer Arno Rafael Minkkinen in the ‘Silent Language of Nature' photo series in 2011.
+IMAGE: Winter Pearl necklace designed in 2009 by Mari Isopahkala and captured by photographer Arno Rafael Minkkinen in 2011 for the ‘Silent Language of Nature' photo series.

-Today, Lapponia continues to walk a path of its own, staying true to its heritage and working with top-level international designers, who all share a mutual love for art, and a special relationship with Nordic nature.
+Lapponia today stays true to its heritage, working with leading international designers who share a mutual love of art, and a special relationship with Nordic nature.